GoogleChrome/web.dev/src/site/content/en/media/video-and-source-tags/index.md

   restrictions for either all sites or particular sites.
 For details, see [Allow or block media autoplay in Firefox]()

-* Sarfari: Has historically required a user gesterue, but has been relaxing that requirement in recent versions.
+* Sarfari: Has historically required a user gesture, but has been relaxing that requirement in recent versions.
 For details, see [New &lt;video> Policies for iOS](https://webkit.org/blog/6784/new-video-policies-for-ios/).